google/bumble/README.md

 ### Examples

-Refer to the [Example Documentation](examples/README.md) for details on the included example scripts and how to run them.
+Refer to the [Examples Documentation](examples/README.md) for details on the included example scripts and how to run them.

 The complete [list of Examples](/docs/mkdocs/src/examples/index.md), and what they are designed to do is here.

 There are also a set of [Apps and Tools](docs/mkdocs/src/apps_and_tools/index.md) that show the utility of Bumble.

+### Using Bumble With a USB Dongle

+Bumble is easiest to use with a dedicated USB dongle.
+This is because internal Bluetooth interfaces tend to be locked down by the operating system.
+You can use the [usb_probe](/docs/mkdocs/src/apps_and_tools/usb_probe.md) tool (all platforms) or `lsusb` (Linux or macOS) to list the available USB devices on your system.

+See the [USB Transport](/docs/mkdocs/src/transports/usb.md) page for details on how to refer to USB devices.

 ## License